Scattered-Systems/.github/profile/README.md

 ***

 Scattered-Systems is currently an independently owned and operated initiative aspiring to empower everyday users to benefit from blockchain and other similar cloud-native technologies as our society inches ever closer to a new digital precipice fueled by the wave of recent global events.
 Our efforts culminate into Proton, an elegant interface manifesting the registered decentralized namespace into a tangible experience facilitating meaningful interactions between peers leveraging the unique architecture to achieve a high-degree of malleability.
-We define malleability as the ability for an interface to morph into the desired finish, a concept we achieve with the persistance of dedicated pipelines enabling the platform to be retain an unparalleled level of flexability. which seamlessly integrates a handful of novel technical solutions to enable the everyday user to migrate onto Web3 platforms.
-We are currently seeking an initial round of investors to support our ongoing efforts.
+We define malleability as the ability for an interface to morph into the desired finish, a concept we achieve with the persistance of dedicated pipelines enabling the platform to be retain an unparalleled level of flexability.

 ## Discover